lohithaswadagr8/Summer-Codes/README.md

 This a set of codes that I performed during the summer of 2025.
 It has several different self initiated projects (mostly involving python as of now).

+## New!
+Response Function Calculation
+This project involves me trying to find the Spin-Spin response function of a Weyl Semimetal using Mathematica.
+Part of my project under Prof.Sayandip Ghosh.

 ## Population Modelling
 This project involves a set of population models.
 It uses prey-predator and competition equations to model population along with some variations like season-dependence of birth rates, discrete and continuos variants etc.